GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Introduction

 \section{Introduction}

-\vbdone Long Gamma Ray Bursts (LGRBs) are highly energetic explosions with strong relativistic jets, associated with the death of a massive stars \citep{1999ApJ...524..262M, 2004RvMP...76.1143P, Woosley_2006}.
-Observations indicate that the collimation-corrected gamma-ray energy release from GRBs is typically on the order of $10^{51}~\mathrm{erg}$, with isotropic-equivalent energy ($E_{\mathrm{iso}}$) spanning a broad range from $10^{48}$ to $10^{55}~\mathrm{erg}$ \citep{2004RvMP...76.1143P, 2015PhR...561....1K}.
+\vbdone Long gamma-ray bursts (LGRBs) are highly energetic explosions with strong relativistic jets, associated with the death of massive stars \citep{1999ApJ...524..262M, 2004RvMP...76.1143P, Woosley_2006}.
+Observations indicate that the collimation-corrected gamma-ray energy release from gamma-ray bursts (GRBs) is typically on the order of $10^{51}~\mathrm{erg}$, with isotropic equivalent energy ($E_{\mathrm{iso}}$) spanning a broad range from $10^{48}$ to $10^{55}~\mathrm{erg}$ \citep{2004RvMP...76.1143P, 2015PhR...561....1K}.
 GRBs with $E_{\mathrm{iso}} > 10^{54}~\mathrm{erg}$ are commonly classified as energetic GRBs \citep{2023ApJ...949L...4L}.
-The collapse of rapidly rotating Wolf-Rayet stars is considered a plausible progenitor channel for these highly energetic events \citep{Woosley_2006}.
+The collapse of rapidly rotating Wolf--Rayet (W-R) stars is considered a plausible progenitor channel for these highly energetic events \citep{Woosley_2006}.

-\vbdone The prompt emission of GRBs is usually non-thermal in nature and the time-integrated spectrum is typically modeled by the empirical Band function \citep{Band:1993, Massaro_2010, 2012MNRAS.424.2821V}.
+\vbdone The prompt emission of GRBs is usually nonthermal in nature, and the time-integrated spectrum is typically modeled by the empirical Band function \citep{Band:1993, Massaro_2010, 2012MNRAS.424.2821V}.
 However, this model lacks a direct physical interpretation.
-In time-resolved spectroscopy using smaller time bins, the spectra can sometimes still be fit with a Band function, but in other cases, they can be fit with physically motivated models such as blackbody (BB), cutoff power-law (CPL), or combinations like power-law plus blackbody (PL+BB), Band+BB, etc. \citep{2011ApJ...730..141Z, Ryde_2010, 2017ExA....44..113B}.
+In time-resolved spectroscopy using smaller time bins, the spectra can sometimes still be fit with a Band function, but in other cases, they can be fit with physically motivated models such as blackbody (BB), cutoff power law (CPL), or combinations like power law plus blackbody (PL+BB), Band+BB, etc. \citep{Ryde_2010, 2011ApJ...730..141Z, 2017ExA....44..113B}.

-\vbdone The standard fireball model predicts the presence of photospheric emission, along with non-thermal emission from internal shocks \citep{1978MNRAS.183..359C, 1994ApJ...430L..93R}.
-The spectral shape of photospheric emission is typically a blackbody, but under certain physical conditions, it can broaden and resemble the Band function \citep{2011ApJ...730..141Z, 10.1093/mnras/stt863}.
-Some GRBs, like GRB~110721A \citep{10.1093/mnras/stt863}, are well described by BB+Band models, where the Band component is interpreted as non-thermal emission.
+\vbdone The standard fireball model predicts the presence of photospheric emission, along with nonthermal emission from internal shocks \citep{1978MNRAS.183..359C, 1994ApJ...430L..93R}.
+The spectral shape of photospheric emission is typically a BB, but under certain physical conditions, it can broaden and resemble the Band function \citep{2011ApJ...730..141Z, 10.1093/mnras/stt863}.
+Some GRBs, like GRB~110721A \citep{10.1093/mnras/stt863}, are well described by BB+Band models, where the Band component is interpreted as nonthermal emission.